wilsoncai1992/adaptest/README.md

 ## Description

-The `data.adapt.multi.test` R package is a tool for performing multiple testing on effects sizes under high-dimensional settings.
+The `data.adapt.multi.test` R package is a tool for performing multiple testing on effects sizes under high-dimensional settings, using the approach of data-adaptive statistical target parameters and inference.

 ---